sinai-dev/OSLDocs/API/SL_EnchantmentRecipe.md

 # Custom Enchantments

-<b>Custom Enchantments</b> (`SL_EnchantmentRecipe`s) can be defined from XML or C#.
-You can edit existing Enchantments by overwriting them with a Custom Enchantment, or you can create a completely new one.
+`SL_EnchantmentRecipe`s can be defined from XML or C#.
 Enchantment XMLs should be placed in the `Enchantments\` sub-folder of your SL Pack.

-SideLoader does not currently support EnchantmentRecipeItems (recipe scrolls), but this will be added at some point.
-In the mean time, making one with C# would be fairly trivial (clone an existing scroll and change the EnchantmentRecipeItem.Recipes field).
-You would need to use C# anyway if you wanted to add this scroll to merchant stock, loot, etc.

-!> <b>Note:</b> Unlike SL_Item and SL_StatusEffect templates, SideLoader does not clone from an existing Enchantment when it applies your template, so the values you set will define everything about the Enchantment.

-## Making A Template

-You can generate a template from an existing Enchantment, either to edit it or to make a new one based off of it.
+You can make a recipe scroll with a `SL_EnchantmentRecipeItem` template.
+See the [SL_Item](API/SL_Item.md) page for more details.

-See [SideLoader Menu](Basics/SLMenu.md) for details on how to dump Enchantments.
+See [SL Menu](Basics/SLMenu.md) for details on how to dump Enchantments and see how they work in more detail.

 <!-- tabs:start -->
 #### ** Universal **